zcoronado/python-api-challenge/README.md

 * **Note:** if you having trouble displaying the maps, try running `jupyter nbextension enable --py gmaps` in your environment and retry.

-* Inarrowed down the DataFrame to find our ideal weather condition.
+* I narrowed down the DataFrame to find our ideal weather condition.
 For example:

   * A max temperature lower than 80 degrees but higher than 70.